 Here are a few steps to take when your child is struggling with their academics and you feel overwhelmed and discouraged:

 - Self Care –Do something for yourself EACH DAY that will allow you to feel rested and accomplished

-- Stay encouraged and energized so you can undertake the daily chores of life and parenting
+- Stay encouraged and energized so you can undertake the daily chores of life and the responsibilities that come with parenting

 - Have a pleasant, non-judgmental conversation with your child about what they are feeling and what you can do to help